buildbot/buildbot_travis/README.rst

 ``python``.
 However right now there is nothing python specific going on: your install/script steps can do anything needed.

+A future improvement will be to select a different VM image according to langage

 Build Steps
 -----------